FREE SHIPPING ON QUALIFYING ORDERS $49 OR MORE

 Don't pile mulch directly against plants, shrubs or trees — pull it back an inch or two.
 Mulch that touches stems and trunks can cause rot and provide shelter from which pests can feed.
 Piling mulch too deeply also encourages root growth in the mulch rather than the ground, creating a root system that's more vulnerable to cold and drought.

 Organic mulches come from natural sources.
-Some are byproducts of the lumber industry or recycled, biodegradable materials.
 In addition to the benefits listed above, organic mulches enrich the soil as they break down.
 However, as they decompose and settle, they need replenishment.
 Some organic mulches are regional — available only in certain geographic locations.

 Wood mulches are visually pleasing in texture and color.
 They decompose relatively slowly, so they're long lasting, but the slow decomposition means they won't add nutrients to the soil as readily as some other types.
 You can find wood mulch in a variety of colors, allowing you to coordinate it with your home and landscape.
 Use decomposed, seasoned material to reduce your plants' exposure to toxins, acids and fungal contamination.
 Apply wood mulches yearly to ensure consistent coverage.
 Some wood mulches are made up of large pieces, which look better around trees and shrubs than in beds with small plants.